matrix-org/matrix-spec-proposals/proposals/3824-oidc-aware-clients.md

 In the context of [MSC2964](https://github.com/matrix-org/matrix-doc/pull/2964) we can define four types of client:

-1. *OIDC native client* - This is a client that, where the homeserver supports it, talks to the specified OP in order to complete login and registration. e.g. Element X (WIP), Hydrogen (WIP)
+1. *OIDC native client* - This is a client that, where the homeserver supports it, talks to the specified OpenID Provider in order to complete login and registration. e.g. Element X (WIP), Hydrogen (WIP)
 1. *OIDC aware client* - This is a client that is aware of OIDC but will still use existing auth types (e.g. `m.login.sso`) to auth with an OIDC enabled homeserver.
 1. *Legacy client with SSO support* - This is a client that is not aware of OIDC but does support `m.login.sso` flow. e.g. Element Web, iOS, Android, Fluffy, Nheko, Cinny
 1. *Legacy client without SSO support* - This is a client that is not aware of OIDC at all and nor does it support `m.login.sso` flow.
 Typically auth is done via `m.login.password` only. e.g. Fractal